October 19, 2023

 Many give up on employee advocacy altogether simply because it can be a logistical nightmare to organize.
 So in this post, you’ll learn how to create a sustainable employee advocacy campaign that drives consistent growth.

-Here's an example of employee advocacy where the employee promotes company content with their network by interacting with content posted on the company page:
+Here's an employee advocacy program example where the employee promotes company content with their network by interacting with content posted on the company page:

 Here’s an example of employee advocacy where employees create their own content and weave in the company’s initiatives: